gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 providing a set of typedefs that specify exact-width integer types, together with the defined minimum and maximum allowable values for each type.
-This header is particularly useful for embedded programming which often involves considerable manipulation of hardware specific I/O registers requiring integer data of fixed widths, specific locations and exact alignments.
+This header is particularly useful for embedded programming which often involves considerable manipulation of hardware-specific I/O registers requiring integer data of fixed widths, specific locations and exact alignments.
 The naming convention for exact-width integer types is `intN_t` for `signed int` and `uintN_t` for `unsigned int`.
 Among